According to Gartner, 85 percent of machine learning projects fail, leaving most organizations without a positive ROI.

-Founded in 2009 at UC Berkeley, Spark is a unified analytics engine and open-source cluster-computer framework that can write applications in Java, Scala, Python, R, and SQL and run on Hadoop, Apache Mesos, Kubernetes or in the cloud.
+Founded in 2009 at UC Berkeley, Spark is a unified analytics engine and open-source cluster-computer framework that can write applications in Java, Scala, Python, R (a popular programming language in the domain of data science to do statistical analysis), and SQL and run on Hadoop, Apache Mesos, Kubernetes or in the cloud.
 It can also run on a standalone cluster.
 The basic architecture includes drivers converting code into tasks and executors.
 Executors run on the nodes containing the tasks and put the nodes to work.

 Spark has a machine learning library called MLlib, which performs functions like classification, regression, clustering, optimization, dimensionality reduction, collaborative filtering, and feature extraction and transformation.